 - Most of these reports are to be completed individually: copying and plagiarism will NOT be tolerated and will be reported for appropriate disciplinary action.
 We strongly recommend that you consult the Academic Integrity Student Handbook.
 See page 4 for "Using sources ethically: avoiding plagiarism" and the next few sections for useful ideas and guidelines. - It is your responsibility to ensure that your laboratory reports have been submitted to the appropriate D2L Dropbox by the start of your next scheduled laboratory session.
 Reports should be submitted as a SINGLE PDF document (make sure to make a print to PDF copy). - The document needs to be submitted in a logical and organized format.
 Presentation, grammar and spelling are all important and can impact the grade assigned. - It is your responsibility to check the document before submitting to ensure all parts are present, in order and can be read.
-If you submit document files that can't be read, then they will not be graded.
+If you submit document files that can't be read, then they will not be graded. - It is your responsibility to make sure that you have submitted your completed report as a single pdf file to the correct D2L Dropbox by the appropriate deadline.
+The D2L Dropbox submissions are one time only.
+No exceptions!

 Any report not received by the TA by the appropriate deadline will be judged as "LATE" and WILL NOT BE GRADED BY THE TA.
-ALL late reports submissions will need to be approved by the Laboratory Coordinator of the CHEM 353 Laboratory Course who will decide if there are acceptable extenuating circumstances.
+ALL late reports submissions will need to be pre-approved by the Laboratory Coordinator of the CHEM353 Laboratory Course who will decide if there are acceptable extenuating circumstances.

-There are two general formats for the CHEM 351 reports: on-line "template" reports ("fill-in-the-blank"), and the full reports (see below for more details).
+There are two general formats for the CHEM353 reports: on-line "template" reports ("fill-in-the-blank"), and the full reports (see below for more details).